adispring/git-hook-local/README.md

 Before add branch name(JIRA TASK number) to commit message, there are some checks,

 Check options includes:

-1. if git commit on branch: master/develop, it will output a warning.
+1. if commit on branch: master/develop, it will output a warning.
-2. if git commit without any message, this commit will fail.
+2. if commit without any message, this commit will fail.
-3. if git commit already contains a jira task number, it will not add one again.
+3. if commit message already contains a jira task number, it will not add one again.
 If all passed, prepare-commit-msg will add branch name(JIRA TASK number) to commit message.

 ## Installing git-hook-local from source